LeFamil99/DodgeRP/README.md

 ```
 - 1/6/2021 [12:04 AM] version Alpha 0.6.1 :
 ```
-- Fixed problem where the character was in front of the HP sprite
+- (Fixed) Problem where the character was in front of the HP sprite
 ```
 - 1/7/2021 [12:05 PM] version Alpha 0.7 :
 ```